 What the Recalculation Revealed for This Homeowner

-Once we worked through the calculation using their actual electricity rate, realistic system offset percentage, and their specific utility’s net metering policy, the resulting payback period was meaningfully longer than the originally quoted six years, though still a genuinely reasonable timeframe that made solar a worthwhile investment for their situation — the issue was not that solar was a bad choice for them, but that understanding the more accurate, realistic timeframe mattered for setting appropriate expectations rather than being surprised later when actual savings did not match the optimistic marketing estimate.
+Once we ran the numbers using this homeowner’s real electricity rate, realistic offset percentage, and their utility’s actual net metering policy, the resulting payback period landed meaningfully longer than the quoted six years — though still a reasonable enough timeframe to make solar a worthwhile investment for their situation.
+Solar wasn’t the wrong choice here.
+The issue was expectations: understanding the more accurate timeline mattered so they wouldn’t be caught off guard later when the actual savings didn’t match the rosier marketing projection.